-This article explains the steps and processes involved in redirecting a custom domain to the Grip networking application URL link.
+This article explains the steps and processes involved in redirecting a custom domain that you own to the Grip networking application.

 It will cover:

-A subdomain is an additional part of your main domain name.
+A subdomain is like a branch of your main website or business domain.
 For example:

 Custom Domain Format